Search for projects by name

 Allowed to commit transactions from the current layer to the host chain.

-The main entry point to deposit funds from host chain to this chain.
+The main entry point to deposit funds from the host chain to this chain.
 It also allows to prove and finalize withdrawals.
-This contract stores the following tokens: ETH.
+This fork of the standard OP stack contract allows for permissionless ‘escaping’ of assets with merkle proofs or a resolver if there were no state updates for a time defined by the L2OutputOracle.

 This is NOT the shared SuperchainConfig contract of the OP stack Superchain but rather a local fork.
 It manages the PAUSED_SLOT